Chronology of the universe: Electroweak symmetry breaking

-After electroweak symmetry breaking, the fundamental interactions we know of—gravitation, electromagnetic, weak and strong interactions—have all taken their present forms, and fundamental particles have their expected masses, but the temperature of the universe is still too high to allow the stable formation of many particles we now see in the universe, so there are no protons or neutrons, and therefore no atoms, atomic nuclei, or molecules.
-(More exactly, any composite particles that form by chance, almost immediately break up again due to the extreme energies.)
+After electroweak symmetry breaking, the fundamental interactions we know of—gravitation, electromagnetic, weak and strong interactions—all took their present forms, and fundamental particles had their expected masses, but the temperature of the universe was still too high to allow the stable formation of many of the particles we now see in the universe, so there were no protons or neutrons, and therefore no atoms, atomic nuclei, or molecules.
+(More precisely, any composite particles that formed by chance almost immediately broke up again due to the extreme energies.)